xrstf/rudi/docs/functions/README.md

-# Otto Functions
+# Rudi Functions

-Otto ships with a set of built-in functions.
-When embedding Otto, this set can be extended or overwritten as desired to inject custom functions.
-It is not possible to define functions in an Otto program itself.
+Rudi ships with a set of built-in functions.
+When embedding Rudi, this set can be extended or overwritten as desired to inject custom functions.
+It is not possible to define functions in an Rudi program itself.

 ## Core